Whether you’re looking for a high-end drum machine or a compact piece of gear that you can take gigging with you, then this is the article for you!

 You can connect footswitches to the SR16 to start/stop loops and perform other functions.

-Is the SR16 the best drum machine in the world?
+Is the SR16 the best drum machine around?
 Absolutely not, but it’s a great, cheap, compact option that has suited the needs of many different musicians.

 3. Teenage Engineering PO-12 Drum Machine

 This might be another surprising option to see on this list.
-If you’re looking for a really cheap drum machine that actually has loads of cool sequencing and parameter tweaking options then check this one out.
+If you’re looking for a really cheap drum machine, then the Teenage Engineering PO-12 actually has loads of cool sequencing and parameter tweaking options then check this one out.